 And then there was water and electric 🙂

-When last I wrote about the cabana, were were still without water or power, but that was coming to the cabana soon.
+When last I wrote about the cabana, I was still without water or power, but that was coming to the cabana soon.
 You will find that the word “soon” has a whole different meaning here in Belize.

 The water company shuts off the water every day at 4 PM and doesn’t turn it back on until 6 AM.